-An ongoing activity for partners in Liverpool has been the task of managing the expectations of both project partners and local communities regarding the delivery and added value of investment in nature-based solutions.
+An ongoing activity for partners in Liverpool has been the task of managing the expectations of both project partners and local communities regarding the delivery and added value of investment in naturebased solutions.
 Key stakeholders and funders have to be clear about just what can be achieved through a portfolio of interventions.
 Moreover, there is a need to moderate community expectations of immediate impact from nature-based solutions on local environmental quality.
-For example, there is a view in Liverpool, as reported in the Strategic Green and Open Space Review Board: Final Report,19 that mismanagement of urban green spaces has historically led to spatial inequalities in provision between the north and south of the city - but URBAN GreenUP was not structured to address these longstanding debates.
+For example, there is a view in Liverpool, as reported in the Strategic Green and Open Space Review Board: Final Report, 18 that mismanagement of urban green spaces has historically led to spatial inequalities in provision between the north and south of the city-but URBAN GreenUP was not structured to address these longstanding debates.
 Alternatively, it was proposed as a mechanism to highlight the options that were available to Liverpool City Council (and its partners) in support of a targeted, locally specific approach to investment.

 The use of green walls and floating ecosystems in Liverpool highlights the complexities involved in such decision-making.
-Two green walls were developed as part of the URBAN GreenUP project - the St Johns shopping centre20 living green wall (65 metres long and designed to include over 14,000 evergreen plants) and the Parr Street21 living green wall (132 square metres and made up of over 12,000 plants).
+Two green walls were developed as part of the URBAN GreenUP project the St Johns shopping centre living green wall (65 metres long and designed to include over 14,000 evergreen plants) and the Parr Street living green wall (132 square metres and made up of over 12,000 plants).
 The former aims to mitigate air pollution associated with the city's bus station.
-The latter offers improved aesthetics (i.e., greening of grey infrastructure) and smaller-scale air quality improvements.
+The latter offers improved aesthetics (i.e. greening of grey infrastructure) and smaller-scale air quality improvements.
 Both are visibly striking and offer a counterpoint to the highly urbanised areas within which they sit.
-However, the St Johns green wall can be easily missed as it sits high above ground, and indeed eye level, while the Parr Street intervention is not located on a main road.
+However, the St Johns green wall can be easily missed as it sits high above ground, and indeed eve level, while the Parr Street intervention is not located on a main road.
 Both provide critical benefits in local air quality mitigation but could be invisible to members of the public not actively looking for them.

-The floating ecosystem islands22 are nature-based interventions that may appear to do little but are performing key ecological functions for the city.
+The floating ecosystem islands are naturebased interventions that may appear to do little but are performing key ecological functions for the city.
 A 63 square metre saltwater island located in the Wapping Dock area provides additional habitat to support estuarine biodiversity.
 The 25 square metre freshwater floating island system in Sefton Park provides a new habitat and forage for pollinating insects and helps to improve water quality.
-Both projects have received a variety of both positive and negative feedback from expert interviews and from residential respondents to postal/online surveys undertaken for URBAN GreenUP, related to their location, size, composition, and aesthetic quality.
-However, there has been less consideration of the ecological value of these investments within public survey responses, even with extensive communications from Liverpool City Council about their worth.
-Both islands are examples of projects that might not seem to immediately deliver benefits to Liverpool but are in fact adding critical habitat connectors to local biodiversity networks.
+Both projects have received a variety of both positive and negative feedback from expert interviews and from residential respondents to postal/online surveys undertaken for URBAN GreenUP related to their location, size, composition, and aesthetic quality.